scaleoutsean/awesome-solidfire/README.md

 Q: Is NetApp HCI suitable for AI, Hadoop, Splunk and similar "heavy" workloads?

-A: For some applications from that stack (such as databases) it is, but for HDFS you may consider connecting compute nodes to ONTAP hardware (see [NIPAM](https://pypi.org/project/netapp-ontap/)) or E-Series (Raw Device Mapping to iSCSI, formatted with HDFS or [BeeGFS](https://blog.netapp.com/solution-support-for-beegfs-and-e-series/), for example)
+A: For some applications from that stack (such as databases) it is, but for HDFS you may consider connecting compute nodes to ONTAP systems (usually NFSv3 or NFSv4) or E-Series (Raw Device Mapping to iSCSI, formatted with HDFS or [BeeGFS](https://blog.netapp.com/solution-support-for-beegfs-and-e-series/), for example)

 ### Storage Services